Skip to main content

 ]

 Flat, readable, no Terraform knowledge required to read or modify it.
-That’s the file the AI edits.
+This is also the file that AI edits.

 The AI Workflow